hackla-engage/engage-backend/README.md

 11. Now go back to http://localhost:8000 and will see the homepage

 ## Continous Delivery

 We have setup a continous integration with Heroku.
 When you push to the `prod` branch on this repo, this will trigger a build on the server.
 This will also run the Django test suite.
 If the tests fail, the build will not go through.

+Before you push to `prod`, you will have to do run `npm run-script build` to generate a `bundle.js` that can served from the static folder

 ## Django documentation